Noni: benefits, dosage, contraindications

 Cancer ✪✪✪✪✪

-Studies on Noni reveal interesting properties concerning cancer.
-A Phase I clinical study conducted on patients with advanced cancers identified optimal doses of noni juice for improving quality of life, notably reducing fatigue and pain.
-Although this study did not show measurable tumor regression, it noted an exceptional case of non-progression of gastric cancer over a 36-month period.
-Noni's anticancer effects seem linked to mechanisms such as the inhibition of angiogenesis—the process by which new vascular structures form to nourish tumors.
-This inhibition results from the action of specific compounds, such as damnacanthal, capable of inducing tumor capillary degeneration and stimulating cancer cell apoptosis.
+Studies on noni reveal interesting properties regarding cancer.
+A Phase I clinical study carried out in patients with advanced cancers identified optimal doses of noni juice to improve quality of life, notably reducing fatigue and pain.
+Although this study did not show measurable tumor regression, it noted an exceptional case of no progression of gastric cancer over a 36-month period.
+The anticancer effects of noni appear to be related to mechanisms such as inhibition of angiogenesis — the process by which new vascular structures form to feed tumors.
+This inhibition results from the action of specific compounds, such as damnacanthal, which can induce degeneration of tumor capillaries and stimulate apoptosis of cancer cells.

 Posologie